zachpino/digidev-s18/README.md

 	- New Code: Interrupts (Maybe...)
 	- Homework: Listen to three albums *all the way through*, all available on Spotify.
 Kraftwerk's *Trans-Europe Express*, Adventures Beyond the Ultraworld's *The Orb*, OK Ikumi's *Outside*.
 	- Homework: [Purchase Additional Supplies If You Didn't!](https://www.adafruit.com/wishlists/455653)
+	- Homework: Find an electronic musician's album, and exactly one song, that you would like the class to listen to.
+	- Homework: Circuit TBD

 - Week 05 · Fieldtrip!